 c) to complete a structured evaluation of the project with learning that could be translated into a larger pilot in 2019.
 To view the completed evaluation report, please download this from the 'resources' section

 Following the analysis of this feasibility trial, changes were made to the approach, which included simplifying data collection forms and improving communication channels with carers.
-A 6-month pilot was started in August 2019 with two branches (Apex Prime Care Havant and Portsmouth).
-The pilot involved recruiting older people receiving care at home, carrying out some baseline data collection on perceived health and wellbeing, amounts drunk and reliance on a carer to drink.
+A 6-month project was started in August 2019 with two branches (Apex Prime Care Havant and Portsmouth).
+The project involved recruiting older people receiving care at home, carrying out some baseline data collection on perceived health and wellbeing, amounts drunk and reliance on a carer to drink.
 Training was provided in November to both agencies - which included the importance of hydration, how to improve hydration and how to provide person-centred care as a result of a hydration assessment.
 Data collection was repeated post intervention (March 2020) to see if there has been any difference in outcome measures.
 The data is currently being analysed, and we hope to publish the evaluation report in June 2020.
 This work is of interest nationally and outcomes will be shared with the National Hydration Network, of which we are an active part of.

 Hydration resource for older people, their family, friends and carers